 What if you’re not selected this time around?

 For this last part, we want you to keep in mind that failure and rejection are a part of every career – especially as an artist.
 For many creatives, this is an accepted state and a part of their day-to-day practice.

 When used well, open competitions can be a valuable part of your portfolio activities.
 Whilst you can’t guarantee 100% success, what you can do is rest in the knowledge that you did your best, invested and believed in your work, learned from the experience, and felt good about taking part.

 Penny Harris co-founded Parker Harris in 1990 with Emma Parker.
 Their partnership is now one of the leading visual arts consultancies in the UK - managing contemporary art prizes and exhibitions, mentoring artists, and curating visual arts projects across all disciplines.
 Their clients range from trusts and foundations, SMEs and multinationals to charities, arts organisations, and individual artists.

-Parker Harris mentor artists through all aspects of their careers.
-To learn more about their professional development and online marketing coaching programmes, you can email email@example.com.
-You can also stay in touch with Parker Harris and discover more on art opportunities by following them on Instagram and subscribing to their newsletter through their website.
+Parker Harris mentors artists through all aspects of their careers.
+To learn more about their professional development and online marketing coaching programs, you can email email@example.com.
+You can also stay in touch with Parker Harris and discover more about art opportunities by following them on Instagram and subscribing to their newsletter through their website.

 The Derwent Art Prize call for entries is now open!
 Enter by 4th January 2022.

 Shop online for everything you'll need.
 Don't forget to hashtag #cassart on social media to show us your creations.